Introduction

 Measure the Dimensions

-Begin by measuring the length, width, and height (or depth) of the area where the concrete will be poured.
-Ensure all measurements are in the same unit, preferably in feet or meters.
+Start by measuring the length, width, and height (or depth) of the area designated for concrete pouring.
+Ensure that all measurements are in the same unit, ideally in feet or meters.

 -